Selecting an MBA Focus

 How do I know which courses to take, and in which order?

 Work with the Graduate Programs Office.
 After you have narrowed down your area of interest and feel confident about your career goals, your next step is to formalize an academic plan.
 Use the MBA handbook, talk with faculty, current students and recent alumni to better understand what courses will align with your career goals.
-If you need additional assistance with your academic plan, schedule an appointment with Julia Braun by visiting the Graduate Programs Office in 203 Alfiero Center or calling 716-645-3204.
+If you need additional assistance with your academic plan, schedule an appointment with Julia Braun through Navigate or by visiting the Graduate Programs Office in 203 Alfiero Center or calling 716-645-3204.
 Julia can assist you with your course selection, sequencing, academic plan and graduation success.